lmrl-bio/lmrl-bio.github.io/call.md

 To meaningfully address this interdisciplinary question:

-- We welcome **machine learnists without biology expertise** to share insights and examples of representation learning from science and industry broadly, from which biologists might draw inspiration.
+- We welcome **machine scientists without biology expertise** to share insights and examples of representation learning from science and industry broadly, from which biologists might draw inspiration.
 - We welcome **experimental and computational biologists** to discuss scientific challenges, experimental capacities, and ways of modelling the genome, biomolecules/drugs, cells, tissues, or organism-level phenotypes like disease and behavior.

 In doing so, submissions might consider any of the following: